ondramie/ab-testing-student-retention/projectSubmission.md

 ##Sizing
 ###Number of Samples vs. Power
 The Bonferroni correction is used when running multiple tests simultaneously; it is used to reduce the likelihood of a false positive from a family of tests<sup>[2](#myfootnote2)</sup>.
-I didn't apply the Bonferroni correction to the significance level.
+I didn't apply the Bonferroni correction to the significance level (alpha = 0.05).

 My reasoning is based on my business objectives.
 The Bonferroni does not assume independence<sup>[3](#myfootnote3)</sup>.
-Gross and net conversion are not independent based on a one-way ANOVA and a Pearson's Chi-Square Test.
+Gross and net conversion are not independent based on a one-way ANOVA (R-squared = 0.43) and a Pearson's Chi-Square Test (p-value = 0.236).
 My business objectives require that both of my hypotheses have significance, not one of them.

 If I were to applying the Bonferroni, I would decrease the significance level of each evaluation metric to ~0.05/2 = 0.025 or ~0.05/3, depending on which evaluation metrics (2 or 3) I ultimately ended up choosing.
 For completion purposes, the numbers of pageviews required with the Bonferroni are below in the table.
 Increasing the significance threshold of each metric would decrease the number of false positives (type I) and increase the number of false negatives (type II).